iclr-blogposts/2025/_posts/2025-04-28-analysing-the-spectral-biases-in-generative-models.md

 ## Analysis of Bias in GANs

 Now, let us analyze spectral biases<d-cite key="rahaman2019spectralbiasneuralnetworks"></d-cite> in GANs<d-cite key="goodfellow2014generativeadversarialnetworks"></d-cite>.
-GANs<d-cite key="goodfellow2014generativeadversarialnetworks"></d-cite> have been quite successful in producing photo-realistic images.
+GANs have been quite successful in producing photo-realistic images.
 But things are a bit different when we view the produced images in the frequency domain.
-In this section we show that the ability of GANs<d-cite key="goodfellow2014generativeadversarialnetworks"></d-cite> to learn a distribution is significantly biased against high spatial frequencies i.e. GANs<d-cite key="goodfellow2014generativeadversarialnetworks"></d-cite> produce less high frequency content than in the actual image<d-cite key="lee2024spectrumtranslationrefinementimage"></d-cite>.
+In this section we show that the ability of GANs to learn a distribution is significantly biased against high spatial frequencies i.e. GANs produce less high frequency content than in the actual image<d-cite key="lee2024spectrumtranslationrefinementimage"></d-cite>.

 This was earlier attributed to a mere scarcity of high frequencies in natural images, but recent works<d-cite key="chen2020ssdganmeasuringrealnessspatial"></d-cite><d-cite key="khayatkhoei2020spatialfrequencybiasconvolutional"></d-cite><d-cite key="schwarz2021frequencybiasgenerativemodels"></d-cite> have shown that this is not the case.
 There are two main hypotheses that have been proposed for the spectral biases; one attributes it to the employment of upsampling operations<d-cite key="schwarz2021frequencybiasgenerativemodels"></d-cite>, and the other attributes it to linear dependencies in the convolution filter<d-cite key="khayatkhoei2020spatialfrequencybiasconvolutional"></d-cite>, i.e., the size of the kernel deployed in the generator network.
 We take up these hypotheses in the remainder of this section.